aneshas/aperture/README.md

 exception handling and logging adapters.

 ## Alternative use cases
-Due to the nature of projections Aperture can also be used to:
+Due to the nature of projections Aperture (being a simple adapters), they could also be used for varieaty of other use cases such as, but not limited to:
 - Implement outbox pattern
+- Command sourcing (use command stream instead of event stream) - note that how they act as driving adapters (primary) here instead of driven (secondary).
+(TODO - Check primary secondary wording)

 ## Abstractions
 Offset tracking adapters and Projection adapters are deliberately